 If I install a battery system, can I go completely off the grid?

 It’s possible that if you have a solar power system with storage large enough to meet all of your electricity needs, you could disconnect from the electricity grid.
 However, by remaining connected to the grid, you have grid-supplied electricity as an additional option if/when you need it.
 Additionally, if you remain tied to the grid, you may continue to qualify for a net metering credit – since any excess power produced by your system that is not stored by your battery can flow out to the grid.
-Talk to your Ross Solar battery expert to learn what may make the most sense for your situation.
+Talk to your Con Edison Solutions battery expert to learn what may make the most sense for your situation.

 Can a battery replace my generator?